socobo/SocoboPlusPlus/server/README.md

 - **GET /api/v1/recipes?property=value**

-  Gets all recipes for the defined property value
+  Gets all recieps for the defined property value

   Query parameter:
     - property: The name of the recipe property which should be used as filter